kdbanman/gutenparse/README.md

   - [ ] balanced_subject_single_author_labelled_english_only
   - [ ] balanced_birth_year_and_subject_single_author_labelled_english_only

-## Story
+# Story

 Project priorities:
 - Fully labelled
+- Balanced
 - Big

+There are two steps to making this dataset: pruning and balancing.
+Read on if you're interested in how they happened.

+## Pruning

+Any dataset pulled from the real world, when viewed through the lens of a particular project or goal, has plenty of missing labels and unnecessary or unexpected information.
+This one is no stranger!
+So let's start cleaning it up.
+(One project's trash is another project's treasure, so if you want the dataset backup from any step in this process, shoot me an email.)

 ### Starting Point

 I started off with a big ol' dump of books from Project Gutenberg's FTP endpoints.
-It's just a big ol' directory with a directory for each book, and (hopefully) two files per book directory.
+It's just a big, flat directory with a directory for each book, and (hopefully) two files per book directory.
 One RDF metadata file, and one UTF-8 file containing the actual book text.

 ```